 Conversations With A Polyamorist – Mimi’s Polyamorous Marriage Stories

 I noticed that Mimi had a strong and imposing air about her, which may have had less to do with her physical frame.
-She had an innate ability to seem at ease when she was the centre of attention.
+She had an innate ability to seem at ease with being the center of attention.
 She could also hold multiple conversations with her expressive eyes.
 In a word, Mimi was magnetic.

 Related Reading: 8 Open Relationship Rules That Have To Be Followed To Make It Work